Riho99/Movie-recommender-movielens/README.md

 ## Getting Started

-Everytime I visit movie streaming sites, I wonder how do they recommend me movies.So I decided to select this kind of thing as my final project .
+Everytime I visit movie streaming sites, I wonder how do they recommend me movies.So I decided to select this subject as my final project .
 My plan is recommend 10 movies based on 3 entries.